-Check out our Event Calendar for upcoming info sessions and join us to learn more about the Career Prep program!
+Check out our Event Calendar for upcoming info sessions and join us to learn more about MLT!

 U.S citizenship or permanent legal residence

-Identification as Black/ African American, Hispanic/ Latino(a), or Native American (if you identify with more than one ethnicity, one of them must be Black/ African American, Hispanic/ Latino(a), or Native American)
+Applicants must be Black/ African American, Hispanic/ Latino(a), or Native American (if you represent more than one ethnicity, one of them must be Black/ African American, Hispanic/ Latino(a), or Native American)

 Professional goals that align with Career Prep’s programming

-Ability to do monthly assignments and attend in-person workshops
+Ability to do monthly assignments and attend all in-person seminars

 SAT and/ or ACT score(s)